Bray Wyatt: Early life

 Windham Lawrence Rotunda was born in Brooksville, Florida, on May 23, 1987.
-His younger brother, Taylor, is also a wrestler who performs under the ring name Uncle Howdy in WWE.
+His younger brother, Taylor, is also a wrestler, who was employed with WWE on two different tenures, most recently performing under the ring name Uncle Howdy, and previously as Bo Dallas with the company.
 He attended Hernando High School, where he won a state wrestling championship at 275 lb in 2005, the year of his graduation.
 He also played football as a defensive tackle and guard.
 Rotunda played at the College of the Sequoias for two seasons, earning second-team All-American honors as a sophomore offensive guard at the California junior college.
 He earned a football scholarship to Troy University, where he played college football for two years.
 He left Troy 27 credit hours short of earning a bachelor's degree after deciding to become a professional wrestler.